 A lot of well-meaning people give really bad advice on marketing.
-Instead of saying "what works for me is…" they say things like "the only way to be successful is to…" Rules of thumb aren't.
+Instead of saying "what has worked for me is…" they say things like "the only way to be successful is to…" Marketing rules of thumb aren't.
+Your goals, circumstances, resources, customer preferences, strategies, positioning, ability to execute, and so much more makes one person's marketing success another person's marketing failure.

 Everything depends on the nature of what you offer.
 The “rules” are very different if: